ieskudero/rules/README.md

-# rules
+# conficonfi

-Rule engine to explode json objects
+Test project to implement rules and dynamic method implementation and execution